 Free Shorefest Concerts Before the Fireworks at English Bay Beach

 The free concert series Shorefest, one of the largest free music concerts in Vancouver, takes place each night of the Fireworks Competition at Sunset Beach (the beach just south of English Bay Beach; it's within close walking distance).
 The concerts directly precede the fireworks.

-Traditionally, this concert features the music of a Canadian artist; past concerts have included Bryan Adams and The Tragically Hip.
+Traditionally, this concert features the music of a Canadian artist; past concerts have included big names such as Bryan Adams and The Tragically Hip.